 This is the lens I take with me when I want to go totally minimal.
 Think family trips, street, ultra lightweight situations and situations were I want a camera, but I know that I’ll have little time to shoot “really cool stuff.”
 This gives me a good, single lens setup that easily fits in a day pack, even a large pocket, and it still gives me creative options.

 @Danbaileyphoto @FujifilmX_US Couldn't agree more!
 This has been my favorite lens pretty much ever since I first attached it to my XT1!

 When it comes to quality, the XF 35mm f/2 WR gets the job done in a big way.
 You get that traditional look, which works for a wide variety of subjects, and it gives a nice shallow depth of field up close, so it’s really nice for portraits.
 When it comes to shooting action and landscapes with this focal length, you have to work a little harder to get exciting compositions, (you usually have to be closer) but if you nail it, you’ll get great results.
 Read my full review of this lens here.

 So, here they are again- my 4 favorite lenses for the X Series cameras.

-Of course, narrowing down to just four is nearly impossible, so here are actually the 8 lenses that I feel are the most essential pieces of glass for X Series shooters.
+Of course, narrowing down to just four is nearly impossible, so here’s the actual list of the “Go-To” lenses that I find myself using most in my photography.
 Notice that they’re almost all primes.
 Go figure.
 Any and all of these lenses would be awesome on your Fuji.

 Your reviews on Fujinon lenses had helped me on my choices in purchasing the most optimum lenses.